Page 30: The Shocks

 These caps go on top of the springs, and the keepers hold them in.

 Here are some parts ready to go together.
 I got a set of spring compressors for Christmas, and this is their first use.
+(They were later used to dissassemble and reassemble the Urraco struts.)

 I was concerned that the hooks would scratch the paint on the springs, so I took an old inner tube from the MGB and cut some rubber strips from it, and glued the rubber to the hooks with rubber cement.